compmed-techcore/swabseqr/README.md

 Make sure you have the `rsync` command line tool available and `pandoc` installed.
 Consider using `devtools::install_version()` if you encounter dependency issues'

-Additionally you must install `bcl2fastq` ,for converting bcl to fastq.gz files, and `bs` , the Basespace CLI tool
+Additionally you must install `bcl-convert` ,for converting bcl to fastq.gz files, and `bs` , the Basespace CLI tool

 The `bs` CLI config file in ~/.basespace/default.cfg should be setup and workspaces can be made accessible with:
 `bs auth --scopes "BROWSE GLOBAL,READ GLOBAL,CREATE GLOBAL,MOVETOTRASH GLOBAL,START APPLICATIONS,MANAGE APPLICATIONS" --force`